India's coronavirus infections cross 18 million; record number of daily deaths | Health

 India's coronavirus infections cross 18 million; record number of daily deaths

-But the country, which is one of the world's biggest producers of vaccines, does not have the stocks for the estimated 600 million people becoming eligible.
-Many people who tried to sign up said they failed, complaining about social media that they could not get a slot or they simply could not get online to register as the website repeatedly crashed.
+But although it is the world's biggest producer of vaccines, India does not have the stocks for the estimated 800 million people now eligible for inoculation.
+Many people who tried to sign up for the vaccinations said they failed, complaining on social media that they could not get a slot or they simply could not get online to register as the website repeatedly crashed.

 "Statistics indicate that far from crashing or performing slowly, the system is performing without any glitches," the government said in a statement late on Wednesday.
 The government said more than 8 million people had registered for the vaccinations, but it was not immediately clear how many had got slots.

-About 9% of India's population have received one dose since the vaccination campaign began in January with health workers and then the elderly.
-The second wave of infections has overwhelmed hospitals and crematoriums and prompted an increasingly urgent response from allies overseas sending equipment.
+DEATHS LIKELY UNDER-REPORTED Only about 9% of India's 1.4 billion population have received one dose since the vaccination campaign began in January with health workers and then the elderly.

-The United States also has redirected its own order of AstraZeneca manufacturing supplies to India, which will allow it to make over 20 million doses of COVID-19 vaccine, according to the White House.
-U.S. WARNING
+While India's second wave of infections has overwhelmed the country's health system, its official death rate is below that of Brazil and the United States.
+India has reported 147.2 deaths per million population, according to the Reuters global COVID-19 tracker, a much lower figure than Brazil and the United States, which reported 1,800 and 1,700 deaths per million population respectively.

+However, medical experts believe India's true COVID-19 numbers may be 5 to 10 times greater than the official tally.
+"India’s COVID outbreak is a humanitarian crisis," U.S. Democratic Senator Elizabeth Warren said on Twitter.

-India will receive the first batch of Russia's Sputnik V vaccine against COVID-19 on May 1.
+India will receive a first batch of Russia's Sputnik V vaccine against COVID-19 on May 1.
 Russia's RDIF sovereign wealth fund, which is marketing Sputnik V globally, has already signed agreements with five leading Indian manufacturers for over 850 million doses of the vaccine a year.
-Delhi is reporting one death from COVID-19 every four minutes and ambulances have been taking the bodies of COVID-19 victims to makeshift crematorium facilities in parks and parking lots, where bodies burned on rows and rows of funeral pyres.

-The U.S. State Department issued a travel advisory warning on Wednesday against travel to India because of the pandemic and approved the voluntary departure of family members of U.S. government employees in India.
-Prime Minister Narendra Modi has been criticized for allowing massive political rallies and religious festivals which have been super spreader events in recent weeks.

-More than 8.4 million eligible voters are set to vote on Thursday in the last phase of an eight-part election in the eastern Indian state of West Bengal, even as the state witnessed a record rise in coronavirus cases.
-"The people of this country are entitled to a full and honest account of what led more than a billion people into a catastrophe," Vikram Patel, The Pershing Square Professor of Global Health in the Department of Global Health and Social Medicine at Harvard Medical School said in The Hindu newspaper.
+Bangladesh on Thursday said it will send about 10,000 vials of injectable anti-viral, oral anti-viral, 30,000 PPE kits, and several thousand zinc, calcium, vitamin C and other necessary tablets to India.

+Germany will send 120 ventilators to India on Saturday, followed by a mobile oxygen production facility next week, its defence ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)